 Let’s face it, exams are very much reliant on memorization of facts and figures, and even though the CSCS exam requires a bit more of a nuanced approach than your typical CPT exam, you still need to remember important terminology and methodologies.

-NSCA test prep conclusion
+CSCS test prep conclusion

 So that’s pretty much a wrap.
 I hope you’ve found value and managed to get a handle on my CSCS study tips.
 I strongly recommend at least having a look at the CSCS study materials I’ve recommended.
+Make sure to check out Trainer Academy to see if their study materials are right for you.
+Check out my free CSCS study materials here.

 If you’re still toying with the decision of whether to go for the CSCS, go ahead and take this quick quiz to help you figure out which certification is right for you.